spryker/spryker-docs/docs/scos/user/features/202108.0/product-relations-feature-overview.md

 Product relations are established only between abstract products.
 An abstract product can have multiple product relations.

-See [Creating a Product Relation](/docs/scos/user/back-office-user-guides/{{page.version}}/merchandising/product-relations/create-product-relations.html) to learn how a Back Office user can create a product relation.
+To learn how a Back Office user can create a product relation, see [Creating a Product Relation](/docs/scos/user/back-office-user-guides/{{page.version}}/merchandising/product-relations/create-product-relations.html).

 A developer can import<!-- link to new import page --> product relations.